 In Los Angeles, complaints of deaths related to benzodiazepines such as Xanax are on the rise with more than 9,000 deaths reported since 2015.

-It’s become common knowledge that that teenagers mix Xanax with opioids to get the best results.
+It’s become common knowledge that teenagers mix Xanax with opioids to get the best results.
 Unfortunately, this combination is deadly and has led to high death rates among users.

-Blurred vision: Xanax leads to disorientation of neurotransmitters in the brain, resulting in blurred vision.
+Blurred Vision: Xanax leads to disorientation of neurotransmitters in the brain, resulting in blurred vision.

-Paranoia and poor coordination: Taking Xanax leads to disorientation of the cerebellum, leading to poor coordination and paranoia.
+Paranoia and Poor Coordination: Taking Xanax leads to disorientation of the cerebellum, leading to poor coordination and paranoia.

-Symptoms of Xanax addiction are divided into two: physical and psychological.
+Symptoms of Xanax addiction are divided into two: